The Enforcer (1976 film): Critical response

 Eastwood was named "Worst Actor of the Year" by The Harvard Lampoon, and the film was criticized for its level of violence.

 Eastwood's performance in the third installment was overshadowed by positive reviews given to Daly as the strong-minded female cop, with which she would follow up a similar role as Det.
 Mary Beth Lacey in the television series Cagney & Lacey.
 Daly received rave reviews, with Marjorie Rosen remarking that Malpaso "had invented a heroine of steel" and Jean Hoelscher of The Hollywood Reporter praising Eastwood for abandoning his ego in casting such a strong female actress in his film.
-Rotten Tomatoes retrospectively gave the film a score of 69% based on reviews from 39 critics, 27 of whom were judged to be positive and 12 negative.
+Rotten Tomatoes retrospectively gave the film a score of 68% with a mean of 6.2 of a possible 10 based on reviews from 40 critics.
 Its critics consensus reads: "Though the slightest hints of series fatigue begin to emerge, The Enforcer delivers riveting action and better humor than its predecessors."

 Box office

-Upon release in December 1976, The Enforcer was a major commercial success, grossing $8,851,288 in its first week, a record for a Clint Eastwood film at the time.
+Upon release in December 1976, The Enforcer was a major commercial success, grossing $8,851,288 in its first week from over 650 theatres, a record opening for a Clint Eastwood film at the time.

 It grossed a total of $46,236,000 in the United States and Canada, making it the ninth-highest-grossing film of 1976.
 Overall, this figure made it the most profitable of the Dirty Harry series for seven years until the release of Sudden Impact (1983).